delameter/pytermor/docs/pages/guide-hi/core-api-1.rst

       with each other.
 See :py:class:`.Style` constructor description for the details.

    color
-      Three different classes describing the color options: `Color16`, `Color256` and `ColorRGB`.
-The first one corresponds to 16-color terminal mode, the second -- to 256-color mode, and the last one represents full RGB color space rather than color index palette.
+      Three main classes describing the colors: `Color16`, `Color256` and `ColorRGB`.
+      The first one corresponds to 16-color terminal mode, the second -- to 256-color mode, and the last one represents full RGB color space and filled with
+      rather than color index palette.
 The first two also contain terminal :term:`SGR` bindings.